Minimal-APIs/minimal-apis.github.io/src/docs/quickstart.md

 Both of these give you an idea of what's wrong, in this case that I tried to turn a string that isn't a number into an `int`.

 ## Environments
 In the screenshot above you can see the terminal output saying `Hosting environment: Development`.
 This is controlled by the environment variable `ASPNETCORE_ENVIRONMENT`.
-If the `ASPNETCORE_ENVIRONMENT` is not set then ASP.NET Core assumes the value is `Production`, when ising `dotnet run` or editors like VS Code or Visual Studio they will set the value to `Development`.
+If the `ASPNETCORE_ENVIRONMENT` is not set then ASP.NET Core assumes the value is `Production`, when using `dotnet run` or editors like VS Code or Visual Studio they will set the value to `Development`.

 The error handling page we showed above only appears when the environment is `Development`.
 You can check the environment value yourself like this: